+7.1.3.
+In the event that the proposal is shortlisted for

+presentation in front of the Expert Selection Committee,

+then the same Project Leader will be required to present

+the case for support.
+In the event that proposal is

+shortlisted for funding support, then the Project Leader

 will be required to sign the project agreement.

+will be required to sign the project agreement.

-6.2 Others
+7.2 Others

-6.2.1.
-Applicants are expected to show documentary
+7.2.1 Applicants are expected to show documentary

 evidence that they have tied up the following critical

 resources needed to execute the project:

-• At the time of application and prior to shortlisting
+At the time of application and prior to shortlisting

-for presentation to the TEP(to be verified by BIG
+for presentation to the Technical Expert Panel

+(TEP) (to be verified by BIG

 Partners):

 Letter of commitment from Scientific

 Advisors/Mentors to serve as honorary

-advisors (see section 10)
+advisors (see section 11)

 Letter of intent of key members of the

 technical team

 Letter of interest/intent from the incubator

 Evidence of access to key facilities needed

 to execute a project (ex: BSL3 facility)

 Evidence of access to key samples needed

 to execute the project (ex: bio-fluids)

-At the time of due diligence and grant finalization
+At the time of due diligence and grant finalization At the time of accounts as an Mall with in substant

-• Letter of acceptance or MoU with incubator
+o Letter of acceptance or MoU with incubator

-Formal agreements/ MoUs with other key
+o Formal agreements/ MoUs with other key

 facilities/ suppliers

 Any other due diligence documents

 requested in case to case basis by BIG

 Partners

-6.2.2.
-The project cannot be the same as another project
+7.2.2 The project cannot be the same as another project

 by the same applicant with the same scope and objectives

 that has already received funding from another source of

 government grant-in-aid funding.

+7.2.3 An individual/organization that has already received

+BIG support once is not eligible for receiving BIG funding

+support once again.

+support onto again.